Skull0Inc/skull0inc.github.io/_posts/2021-02-03-set-ubuntu-hostname.md

 **'remote: Forbidden', 'fatal: unable to access'**

 So after a bit of time digging through my ~/.ssh/config, checking access keys entered into the remote repo, creating new keys and changing the repo url to something like: *url=ssh://git@..* or *url=git@ ...* I managed to get a hostname error pop up and then I realized they my hostname was now saying '@127' instead of the regular name.
 This hostname mismatch was causing the error for my git not being able to push because it didnt recognize the new name.
-So as a result I had to end up re-setting the hostname in Ubunto which goes like this:
+So as a result I had to end up re-setting the hostname in Ubuntu which goes like this:

 #### Steps
 1. hostnamectl (check hostname)